Fetch handler

 ServerRequest

-Using request.remoteAddress
+Using request.ip

-allows to access connected client's ipv4/ipv6 address or hostname.
+allows to access connected client's IP address.

 import { serve } from "srvx";